-Impact No Build Build Avoidance, Minimization and/or Category Alternative Alternative Mitigation Measures - Cutogoly 711071114111 7 HOTHUNG incorporated where necessary during the detailed design phase.
+Impact No Build Build Avoidance, Minimization and/or Category Alternative Alternative Mitigation Measures incorporated where necessary during the detailed design phase.
 MM-VIS-1.6: Construction lighting during nighttime work will be limited to the work area by using directional lighting and shielding of light fixtures.
-Cultural Resources Effect on Historic Resources No effect No effect None required Effect on Archaeological Resources No effect No effect None required Water Quality and S I Stormwater Rund off (Section 2.11) Long-term Increase in Stormwater Runoff No increase Increase of approximately 3.48 acres of impervious surfaces.
+Cultural Resources (Section 2.10) • Effect on Historic Resources No effect No effect None required Effect on Archaeological No effect No effect None required Resources Water Quality and S Long-term Increase in Stormwater Runoff No increase Increase of approximately 3.48 acres of impervious surfaces.
 MM-WQ-1.1: The Project includes Best Management Practices (BMPs) and will comply with the Caltrans Stormwater Management Plan to reduce the pollutant component of stormwater runoff.
 The potential permanent BMPs considered for the Project include Biofiltration Strips and Gross Solids Removal Devices (GSRDs).
 MM-WQ-1.2: The Project will implement permanent design pollution control BMPs to improve stormwater quality by reducing erosion, stabilizing disturbed soil areas, and maximizing vegetated surfaces.
-Water Quality Impacts During Construction Short-term degradation of water quality may occur from various construction activities.
+Water Quality Impacts During Construction No impact Short-term degradation of water quality may occur from various construction activities.
 MM-WQ-1.3 through MM-WQ-1.7 will avoid the potential for short-term water quality degradation to occur.
 See Section 2.11.4.2 for detailed descriptions of these measures.
-Geology/Soils/Seisi Impacts Due to Liquefaction Impacts Due to Expansive Soils Potential for Surface Rupture project location The potential for expansive soils ranges from mo r impacts from at the project location The Project would be designed to comply with both the Uniform Building Code and Caltrans' Design Standards.
-This will avoid the need for adoption of any non-standard avoidance, minimization, and/or mitigation measures. during Earthquakes Paleontology (Section 2) Paleontology (Section Potential to Impact Paleontological Resources during Construction No impact Native sediments at the project site that are more than eight feet deep are given a high sensitivity for containing fossils.
+Geology/Soils/Seis mic/Topography (Section 2.12) Impacts Due to Liquefaction Impacts Due to The potential for liquefaction at the project location is low.
+The potential for impacts from The Project would be designed to comply with both the Uniform Building Code and Caltrans' Design Standards.
+Expansive Soils expansive soils at the project location ranges from moderate to high.
+This will avoid the need for adoption of any non-standard avoidance, Potential for Surface Rupture during Earthquakes The project site is not located on an active fault. minimization, and/or mitigation measures.
+Paleontology (Secti on 2.13) Potential to Impact Paleontological Resources during Construction No impact Native sediments at the project site that are more than eight feet deep are given a high sensitivity for containing fossils.
 MM-PALEO-1.1: Prior to the start of excavation, a Paleontological Mitigation Plan (PMP) will be prepared by a qualified Principal Paleontologist.
 The PMP will specify measures to be undertaken to avoid potential impacts on paleontological resources if any are present.